 • Oralair (from Stallergenes-Greer) for up to five types of northern grass pollen allergy

 Allergy drops, on the other hand, can contain one or more types of allergens.
-At present, allergy drops are not FDA approved and use is considered off label.
+At present, allergy drops are not FDA approved and their use is considered off label.
 By taking allergy tablets or drops consistently over time, it’s possible to lessen symptom severity as well as increase your tolerance to an allergen.

 How Effective Are Allergy Drops and Tablets?